-You will receive an email early in the year inviting you to renew your Clergy in Good Standing Status.
-Please watch for this email and contact CHI ’s office if you do not receive it.
-In that email, you will be asked to provide the following in order to renew your status as Clergy in Good Standing with The CHI Interfaith Community:
+You will receive an email August 1 inviting you to renew your Clergy in Good Standing Status.
+Please watch for this email and contact ChI ’s office if you do not receive it.
+In that email, you will be asked to provide the following in order to renew your status as Clergy in Good Standing with The ChI Interfaith Community:

 Spiritual Direction/Spiritual Counseling Requirement